Parents’ group alleges Massachusetts school district held no-Whites-allowed event

 The post referenced the March 16 shootings at Atlanta-area spas that left eight dead, including six women of Asian descent.

-The district defended the use of such race-based “affinity spaces” in what the complaint identified as a March 19 email from the superintendent; the director of diversity, equity and inclusion, and two principals.
+The district defended the use of such race-based “affinity spaces” in what the complaint identified as a March 19 email from the superintendent; the director of diversity, equity and inclusion; and two principals.

-“The goal was to provide a safe space in which students and staff could reflect, share, and be supported as members of our school district,” said the message.
+“The goal was to provide a safe space in which students and staff could reflect, share, and be supported as members of our school district,” the message said.
 “At the same time, we can also understand the discomfort that some members of our community have shared when learning of a practice that they perceived to be discriminatory.
 It’s important to note that affinity spaces are not discriminatory.”

 Nicole Neily, president of Parents Defending Education, accused the district of violating the 1964 Civil Rights Act and the Equal Protection Clause of the U.S. Constitution.